About Us

 Details of this period

-1965: With the completion of what is now referred to as the East Side campus the University of Illinois at Chicago Circle came into being as the second branch of the University of Illinois.
+1965: With the completion of what is now referred to as the East Side campus, the University of Illinois at Chicago Circle came into being as the second branch of the University of Illinois.

 1969: The Board of Trustees of the University of Illinois approved plans to restructure the Medical School.
 Approval was given for a Peoria School of Medicine and a Rockford School of Medicine.
-A School of Basic Medical Sciences was also going to be established at Urbana-Champaign where the first year would be taken by some students.
+A School of Basic Medical Sciences was also established at Urbana‐Champaign where the first year would be taken by some students.
 At Chicago the basic science departments (Departments of Anatomy, Biological Chemistry, Microbiology, Pathology, Pharmacology, and Physiology) were organized into a School of Basic Medical Sciences at the Medical Center where the medical students would take their first year.
-The Abraham Lincoln School of Medicine was formed and the last three years of medical school were under its umbrella.
+The Abraham Lincoln School of Medicine was formed, and the last three years of medical school were under its umbrella.

 1971: The teaching to the medical students was reorganized so the material would be presented by organ system.
 This lasted until 1981 when the course structure was reinstituted.